khrome83/khrome.dev/www/posts/show-multiple-background-with-custom-decorators-in-storybook.md

 </style>
 ```

-For those new to Vue and TypeScript, I am going to quickly break this down.
+For those new to Vue and TypeScript, I am going to break this down quickly.

 ```vue
 <template>